wp-plugins/wp-fetlife-importer/readme.txt

 = Why is FetLife so awful? =

-Because it's a corporation that doesn't give a shit about you.
+Because [FetLife is a corporation that doesn't give a shit about you](http://disruptingdinnerparties.com/2013/05/08/got-consent-3-fetlife/).
 I'm serious.
 Check out the following resources:

 * [The privacy information FetLife doesn't want you to read](http://maybemaimed.com/2012/09/26/the-privacy-information-fetlife-doesnt-want-you-to-read/)
 * [Help FetLife's rape culture FAADE away](http://days.maybemaimed.com/post/39785638940/last-october-i-introduced-the-fetlife-alleged)